 ARCHITECTURE, ARTS, PHOTOGRAPHY AND DESIGN

 Theo Schoon A biography

 DAMIAN SKINNER

-Émigré artist Theo Schoon's unorthodox life intersected with important cultural periods and places.
+Émigré artist Theo Schoon's unorthodox life intersected with important cultural periods and places, where what it meant to be modern in New Zealand was being debated and articulated in art, literature, music and theatre.
 Through his art and his advocacy, he helped shape a new idea of what it was to be a New Zealander.
 This superb biography examines Schoon's claims on the development of art and culture in Aotearoa in the twentieth century.

 DAMIAN SKINNER is an art historian, writer and former museum curator.
 He is interested in the history of cultural contact between Māori and Pākehā and the relationship between art and politics in Aotearoa New Zealand.
 He is the author of numerous well-regarded books.
 Damian lives in Gisborne.

 PUBLISHED: November 2018

 ISBN: 9780995100176

 Flexibind, 230 x 190mm.
 336 pages. \$59.99

+LOOK INSIDE

+AUTHOR Q&A

 Theo Schoon

-A Biography Damian Skinne
+A Biography

 'A thorough, much-needed, candid piece of scholarship'

+SHORTLISTED FOR THE 2019 NEW ZEALAND BOOK DESIGN AWARDS

 Introduction